stevenelson35/stevenelson35.github.io/_posts/2022-07-09-farraginous-life.md

 >The bartender said: "We don't serve your kind."

->The mushroom said: "What's the matter; I'm a fungi?"
+>The mushroom said: "What's the matter?
+I'm a fungi!"